gruntjs/grunt-contrib-qunit/README.md

 ## Release History

  * 2022-04-29   v6.1.0   Fix reporting of error details when used with QUnit 2.17 and later.
-Add.
+Add Grunt events `qunit.on.*`, as forwarded from `QUnit.on()`.
  * 2022-04-03   v6.0.0   Puppeteer version to ^9.0.0.
 Updated dependencies.
-Minimum node version is now version 12.
+Minimum Node.js version is now 12.
+Minimum QUnit version is now 2.2.0.
  * 2021-04-18   v5.0.0   Puppeteer version to ^5.0.0.
 Dependency updates.
  * 2020-06-17   v4.0.0   Puppeteer version to v4.0.0.
 Dependency updates and typo fixes.
 Minimum node version is now version 10.
  * 2018-12-29   v3.1.0   Updated to puppeteer ^1.11.0.